 3. Taking care of your personal responsibility in relationships

-Any kind of codependency in a relationship will only put you through a series of mental upheavals, never hitting that sweet spot of peace and harmony.
-Personal responsibility in relationships suggests being clear about your own motives in the first place.
+Any kind of codependency in a relationship will only put you through a series of emotional upheavals, never hitting that sweet spot of peace and harmony.
+That’s why it’s crucial to be clear about your own motives and responsibilities as an individual before you get into a relationship.
 If you cannot control your own inner turmoil, how can you expect to be sensitive toward another person?

 4. Being thoughtful before throwing your words out there

-There is a solid point behind the popular adage ‘words are mightier than swords’, be it written or verbal.
 It’s true, nothing cuts as deep as a hurtful comment from someone whose opinion you value a lot.
 People lose their minds and reason in rage; haven’t we all been there?
-The devil sitting on our shoulders makes us use appalling names and unspeakable things.
+The devil sitting on our shoulders makes us use appalling names and say unspeakable things.
 Sadly, there is no turning back once the harsh words are uttered.

 Even during an ordinary conversation, a petty slip of the tongue or a loose remark can pierce straight into the heart of the person at the receiving end.
 Ponder on the fact in solitude – is it very civil to play rough with someone you love dearly?
 Think about it from your partner’s perspective.
 The art of taking responsibility in relationships lies in choosing your words mindfully with empathy and warmth.

-5. Financial responsibility in relationships – finding growth in tandem
+5. Being financially responsible – Finding growth in tandem

 Let’s discuss a practical matter as serious as the financial compatibility of a couple.
 A survey result from The Economic Times Wealth states that 89% of the participants believed in the importance of similar monetary habits between two partners.
 Here are some handy tips to make sure money doesn’t create any unnecessary conflict between you two: